MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/how-to-post-and-print-all-transactions-for-a-period.md

 ---
-    title: How to Post and Print All Transactions for a Period | Microsoft Docs
+    title: How to Post and Print All Transactions for a Period
     description: Companies must submit their business transaction entries, grouped by transaction numbers, in an annual report to tax authorities.
 Every general ledger transaction must have a sequential number for the fiscal year.
 Posting transactions will assign transaction numbers to general ledger entries.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na